Chris44442/de10nano/README.md

 # DE10-Nano Cyclone V SoC example design for rapid prototyping

 FPGA designs are notorious for being slow to deploy.
-Utilizing the power of embedded Linux, SD card flash memory, the HPS to FPGA configuration interface, (and optional High Level Synthesis tools) we can drastically reduce the time to deploy and test new FPGA designs.
+Utilizing the power of embedded Linux, SD card flash memory, the HPS FPGA Manager, (and optional High Level Synthesis tools) we can drastically reduce the time to deploy and test new FPGA designs.
 The target of choice is the Terasic DE10-Nano Cyclone V SoC board, mainly due to its popularity and amiable pricetag.
 This repo provides the necessary sources and tools to showcase rapid prototyping of new FPGA designs.

 ## Dependencies